Apple offers free repairs for iPhone problem

 Apparently for some iPhone users, seven isn't a lucky number.

-Apple is offering free repairs to owners of the "small percentage" of iPhone 7 devices that may be displaying a No Service notice even when cell service is available, the company said in a post late Friday.
+Apple is offering free repairs to owners of the "small percentage" of iPhone 7 devices that may be displaying a No Service notice in the status bar even when cell service is available, the company said in a post late Friday.

-Apple said the status bar glitch is the result of a faulty component on the gadget's main logic board.
+Apple said the glitch is the result of a faulty component on the gadget's main logic board.

 The problem phones were manufactured between September 2016 and February 2018 and sold in the US, Hong Kong, Japan, China and Macao, Apple said.
 Three model numbers are eligible for the gratis fix.
 In the US (including Puerto Rico and the Virgin Islands), Hong Kong and Macao, the model number to look for on the back of your phone is A1660.
 In Japan, A1779.
 In China, it's A1660 and A1780.